 The bill amends Section 1003.574 of the Florida Statutes to establish new requirements regarding the use of video cameras in self-contained classrooms within public schools.
-It removes references to the previously established Video Cameras in Public School Classrooms Pilot Program and an obsolete definition.
-The bill mandates that district school boards, except those in fiscally constrained counties, must vote to create a policy for installing video cameras in self-contained classrooms upon a parent's request.
-Additionally, it prohibits schools from concealing the identity of employees in video recordings and requires that any video made available after a request must include accompanying audio.
+It removes references to the now-obsolete Video Cameras in Public School Classrooms Pilot Program and mandates that district school boards, except those in fiscally constrained counties, must vote to create a policy for installing video cameras in self-contained classrooms upon parental request.
+The bill also prohibits schools from concealing the identity of employees in video recordings and requires that any video made available after a request must include accompanying audio.

 H 257 c1: 1003.574